kyma-project/btp-manager/docs/e2e_tests.md

 The `k3d-kyma` cluster will be created along with the k3d registry `k3d-kyma-registry:5001`.

 Now you can run E2E tests.
 Setting PR_NAME allows you to control the image tag.
-If you want to tag the images with `PR-234` you and run the script with as follows:
+If you want to tag the images with `PR-234`, run the following script:

 ```shell
 PR_NAME=PR-234 ./scripts/testing/run_e2e_on_k3d.sh